(a comical sort of person...)

 which the writer thought would make excellent copy; and the happy photographer

-of the Dollmaker in her black astrologically symbolic witch hat! oh groan!).
+with the Dollmaker wearing her black astrologically symbolic witch hat! oh groan!).

 who jovially suggested, "You might want to dress like a shopkeeper,